Arva/arva-js/esdoc-res/getting-started/first-app.md

 ```

 ### 2. HomeController.js ###
-In our App class we imported a HomeController, and made it the default controller called by the Router if no route is present.
+In our App class we imported a HomeController, and made it the default controller called by the Router if no route is present in the URL.
 This controller was already created in _/src/controllers/HomeController.js_ and shows how easy it is to set up logic in Arva apps.

 ```javascript